wigig-tools/qd-interpreter/README.md

 <img src="docs/img/suMimoEnable.png" alt="drawing">

-The visualization should now looks like the picture display below.
+The visualization should now look like the picture display below.

 <img src="docs/img/suMimoNs3FirstTrace.png" alt="drawing">

 In this view, both SU-MIMO streams are displayed at the transmitter and receiver.
-Each Tx/Rx stream is colored with one color.
-For this trace, the Stream `0` corresponds to the transmitter `PAA 0 sector 0` and the receiver `PAA 0 sector 18` as displayed in the GUI (see picture below).
+Each Tx/Rx stream is colored with a unique color.
+For this trace, the Stream `0` corresponds to the transmitter `PAA 0 Sector 0` and the receiver `PAA 0 Sector 18` as displayed in the GUI (see picture below).

 <img src="docs/img/suMimoInfo.png" alt="drawing">